nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/binary-metadata.md

 A Nuxeo listener watches for document creation/modification and triggers metadata mapping in the following conditions:

-*   On document creation, if the attached binary is not empty the listener reads the metadata and updates the document.
+*   On document creation, if the attached binary is not empty, the listener reads the metadata and updates the document.
 *   On document modification:
-    *   If the attached binary is dirty and the document metadata are not dirty, the listener reads the metadata from attached binary to document.
+    *   If the attached binary has changed and the document metadata has not, the listener reads the metadata from attached binary and stores it into the document.
-    *   If the attached binary is dirty and the document metadata are dirty, the listener writes the metadata from the document to the attached binary.
+    *   If the attached binary has changed and the document metadata also has changed, the listener writes the metadata from the document to the attached binary.
-    *   If the attached binary is not dirty and the document metadata are dirty, the listener writes the metadata from the document to the attached binary.
+    *   If the attached binary hasn't changed and the document metadata has changed, the listener writes the metadata from the document to the attached binary.

 You can contribute your own metadata mapping and choose to have it applied with the same rules and / or through Nuxeo Automation operations.